ajw108/voice_recognition_package/README.md

 # NxR-Baxter Voice Recognition
 ## Project Overview
 The goal of this project was to provide an additional dimension of human-robot interaction to the Baxter (nicknamed RJ) robot (from Rethink Robotics) currently on display in the Technological Institute at Northwestern University.
-Previous projects have used a motion tracker to control the robot; this project used CMU's pocketsphinx speech recognition software as an additional means to communicate with the robot.
+Previous projects have used a motion tracker to control the robot; this project used pocketsphinx speech recognition software developed by researchers at Carnegie Mellon University (CMU) as an additional means to communicate with the robot.
 The end result of this was a "memory"-style game that challenged the user to memorize and match various sequences of poses and words provided directly by the robot.
 This format created an interestingly difficult competition between robot and human; ultimately, this aspect is what accomplished the goal of new forms of interaction and emotion as facilitated by voice recognition.
 ### Game Guide
 This section explains how to physically play the game once it is running.
 There are two separate modes: one with speech recognition and one without.
 The two modes play very similarly.
 In the game, RJ gives the user an action, then the user must repeat all previously given actions in order, ending with the most recent.
 Gameplay flows along this basic sequence: